brianspiering/quotes_from_others/README.md

 "I've got a lot to teach but even more to learn."
 — Slug from Atmosphere

+"Still got so much to learn, still feel alive"
+— Jason Isbell

 "Teaching, like writing, has helped me develop and clarify my own thoughts.
 Charlie Munger calls this phenomenon the orangutan effect: If you sit down with an orangutan and carefully explain to it one of your cherished ideas, you may leave behind a puzzled primate, but will yourself exit thinking more clearly."
-— Warren Buffet, Berkshire Hathaway 2021 Annual Report
+— Warren Buffett, Berkshire Hathaway 2021 Annual Report

 "Sufficiently advanced cheating is indistinguishable from learning."
 — Jan Schaumann @jschauma